Twin suicide blasts rock Yemen port city of Aden

-Sanaa (CNN)Twin suicide blasts in Aden killed six people and injured 31 others, according to two senior security officials in Yemen.
+Sanaa (CNN)Twin suicide blasts in Aden, Yemen, killed six people and injured 31 others, according to the health ministry office in Aden.

-Two car bombers targeted the Aden counterterrorism headquarters building in the southern port city, the security officials said.
+Two car bombers targeted the Aden counterterrorism headquarters building in the southern port city, two senior security officials told CNN.

 Most of the injured are being treated at nearby Jimhori Hospital, the officials said.
 Some are reportedly in critical condition.